Txori/ZgeSublime/README.md

 - **Fold/Unfold data**
 This folds (or unfolds) all the XML data tags in your project, so you can focus only on the code.

-## Planned Features

-- Commands to auto-close or expand specific XML tags
-- Open `<Expression>` blocks in external views for better clarity